Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Cradle‑to‑Cradle (C2C)

-Cradle-to-Cradle (C2C) is a circular-design framework proposed by architect William McDonough and chemist Michael Braungart in the late 1990s.
+Cradle-to-Cradle (C2C) is a circular-design framework by McDonough and Braungart in which products are designed as biological or technical nutrients, eliminating the concept of waste.

 Corporate Water Neutrality